 Shortlisted for the 2018 White Review Poetry Prize, Tolu has also been listed as one the Best Black British Writers of Colour by Speaking Volumes, Tolu was also ‘Longlisted for the inaugural Jerwood Compton Poetry Fellowships’.
 2017 BBC Slam Finalist, she has performed widely including at the Southbank’s WOW Festival 2017 with her project ‘Conversations With My Sisters’, as one of the headline poets at Southdown Poetry Festival, at St Paul’s Cathedral as part of ‘Thy Kingdom Come’, as Poet in Residence at Postman’s Park in collaboration with the Poetry School and London Park’s and Garden’s Trust and for BBC World Service.

-Notably, in 2016, Tolu was awarded 2 Art’s Council grants to produce the Home Is… project , a poetry based, cross-arts exploration of home and displacement involving interviews, workshops, a poetry-play and a visual arts exhibition that showcased animation, dance, documentary and illustration, all in collaboration with poetry.
+Notably, supported by several Arts Council grants Tolu produced the Home Is… project , a timely poetry based, cross-arts exploration of home and displacement involving interviews, workshops, theatre and a visual arts exhibition that showcased animation, dance, documentary and illustration, all in collaboration with poetry.
 Tolu showcased her writing, performance, curatorial, production and facilitation skills through this process.
-The play Ilé La Wà, Tolu’s debut multi-hander play produced as part of the project received rave reviews from theatre critics following several sold-out shows.
+Ilé La Wà, Tolu’s debut multi-hander play produced as part of the project received rave reviews from theatre critics following several sold-out shows.
 It will be on tour in Spring 2019.

-A Callaloo Fellow, Tolu is published internationally, including in the White Review, Filigree Anthology by Peepal Tree Press, Ake Review, Pittsburgh Poetry Review, Brittle Paper and in After Ferguson, In Solidarity!, an anthology published by Mourning Glory.
+A Callaloo Fellow, Tolu is published internationally, including in the White Review, Filigree Anthology by Peepal Tree Press, Ake Review, Pittsburgh Poetry Review, Brittle Paper and After Ferguson, In Solidarity!
+An anthology published by Mourning Glory.

 Tolu is currently working on her first poetry collection.